Skip to content

 EN 1143-1 Grade 1: different safe types and applications

-Within EN 1143-1 Grade 1, several safe types are available, all providing the same certified basic level of burglary resistance, while differing in installation method and intended use.
-This includes Grade 1 wall safes and Grade 1 floor safes, which are designed for integration into the building structure and are often selected for their discreet installation and low visibility.
+Within EN 1143-1 Grade 1, several safe types are available, all providing the same certified basic level of burglary resistance but differing in installation method and application.
+These include Grade 1 wall safes and Grade 1 floor safes, designed for integration into the building structure and often chosen for their discreet placement and limited visibility.

-Grade 1 also includes Grade 1 gun safes, which meet the relevant standards for the secure storage of firearms, as well as Grade 1 key safes, intended for controlled key management in professional and administrative environments.
-Each of these safe types is certified to EN 1143-1, while being tailored to a specific application.
+Grade 1 also includes Grade 1 gun safes, meeting the standard requirements for the secure storage of firearms, and Grade 1 key safes, intended for controlled key management in professional and administrative environments.
+Each of these categories is based on EN 1143-1, while being tailored to a specific use case.

-Thanks to this range of wall safes, floor safes, gun safes and key safes, EN 1143-1 Grade 1 is applied in a wide variety of residential and professional contexts, offering a clearly defined and insurable level of security.
+Through this variety of wall safes, floor safes, gun safes and key safes, EN 1143-1 Grade 1 is applied in a wide range of contexts, both private and professional, always with a clearly defined and insurable level of security.

 Frequently asked questions